thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 ### common.yaml file

 Common Kubernetes config file **common.yaml** contains next set of cloud resources:
  - *StorageClass*.
-This resources is used by Cassandra and ZK Services as volume storage definitions
+These resources are used by Cassandra and ZK Services as volume storage definitions

 ### cassandra.yaml file